 Shoreham is a tiny coastal village (i.e. on the ocean, a bay, or inlet) located in the state of New York.
-With a population of 521 people and two associated neighborhoods, Shoreham is the 863rd largest community in New York.
-Much of the housing stock in Shoreham was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 522 people and two associated neighborhoods, Shoreham is the 863rd largest community in New York.
+Shoreham has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Shoreham home prices are not only among the most expensive in New York, but Shoreham real estate also consistently ranks among the most expensive in America.